segmentio/Analytics-CSharp/README.md

 ## Samples

-For samples usage of the SDK in specific platforms, checkout the following:
+For sample usages of the SDK in specific platforms, checkout the following:

 | Platform    | Sample                                                                                                                                 |
 |-------------|----------------------------------------------------------------------------------------------------------------------------------------|